Geometrization of the local Langlands correspondence: A Jacobian criterion

+Indeed, one then takes $g_1=g,g_2=\phi(g),\ldots,g_r=\phi^{r-1}(g)$.
 Replacing $E$ by its unramified extension of degree $r$, we can then assume that $r=1$.
 At this point, we want to reduce to the qualitative version given by Lemma~\ref{lem:qualitativeh1vanishing} below, saying that the map

 is surjective.
 Indeed, assume a constant $c$ as desired would not exist.
 Then for any integer $i\geq 0$ we can find some Zariski closed immersion $S_{0,i}=\Spa(R_{0,i},R_{0,i}^+)\subset S_i=\Spa(R_i,R_i^+)$, with choices of pseudouniformizers $\varpi_i\in R_i$, as well as elements $f_i\in I_{[1,1],i}^+$ such that there is no $g\in \pi^{-2i} I_{[1,q],i}^+$ with $f_i = \phi(g_i) - \pi^{-d} g_i$.
 Then we can define $R^+=\prod_i R_i^+$ with $\varpi=(\varpi_i)_i\in R^+$, and $R=R^+[\tfrac 1{\varpi}]$, which defines an affinoid perfectoid space $S=\Spa(R,R^+)$, containing a Zariski closed subspace $S_0\subset S$ defined similarly.
 Moreover, the sequence $(\pi^i f_i)_i$ defines an element of $f\in I_{[1,1]}^+$.
 As $\phi-\pi^{-d}: I_{[1,q]}\to I_{[1,1]}$ is surjective by Lemma~\ref{lem:qualitativeh1vanishing}, we can find some $g\in I_{[1,q]}$ with $f=\phi(g)-\pi^{-d} g$.
 Then $\pi^c g\in I_{[1,q]}^+$ for some $c$, and restricting $g$ to $S_{0,i}\subset S_i$ with $i>c$ gives the desired contradiction. \end{proof}